-If you enjoy my blogs, you can check out my other articles at ORC
+If you enjoy my articles, you can check out more at ORC

 Will 300+ Species of Sharks Go Extinct?

 ‘Endangered’ is a term we hear often on nature documentaries or in the news.
 Even if you don't understand the details about how a population is assessed, you are probably aware that there is a very serious situation when scientists consider a species to be endangered.
 In the past few months, extremely alarming headlines have made the news regarding how many species of sharks, skates, rays and chimaeras (collectively known as ‘chondrichthyans’) are considered to be endangered.
 A report by The International Union for the Conservation of Nature (IUCN) has shown that more than 300 species of chondrichthyans should be re-classified as endangered.
 Scientists now say that the chondrichthyans are at substantially higher risk of extinction compared to other groups of animals, like mammals or birds.
 But what does this mean for sharks?
 And is there any hope?
 Will we lose all of these wonderful species forever or can we turn it around?

 Keep the Noise Down!